June 23, 2022

 It takes strong partnerships between data specialists, software developers, and subject matter experts to build successful, integrated products that can be deployed through an enterprise data management system.

-Data identification, collection & curation
+Data identification, collection, and curation

 Before building or revamping an enterprise data management program, utilities can start by identifying what decisions need to be made.
 With at least a few key decisions identified, utilities can set a compass for what data must be collected and curated.